excess-c64/v1541commander/README.md

 * raw GCR images (.g64)
 * GEOS files
 * any trackloading mechanisms used in many games and demos
+* C128 boot sectors
+* D64 error info

+### Warnings

+If you use this tool on a disk that has any of the unsupported features, you might lose data.
+If you aren't sure, better work on a copy of your disk image file.

+Especially, error information appended to a D64 is silently ignored and won't be included when you save the image.

 ## Commandline